Residential Treatment Can Change Lives

 How I Feel About Myself Scale

 The How I Feel About Myself Scale (HIFAM) measures emotional and relationship difficulties.
 This includes measuring rapidly changing emotions, intense but brief relationships, and propensity for self-harm.
 Both parents and students report significantly better emotional and relationship regulation at discharge than at intake.
-Additionally, students at Discovery Ranch for Girls show consistent improvement, on average, in emotional regulation as they continue in treatment.
+Additionally, students at our residential therapy for troubled teen girls show consistent improvement, on average, in emotional regulation as they continue in treatment.
 The red line in the graph shows the average course of treatment for students at Discovery Ranch for Girls.